Variational inference for large Bayesian vector autoregressions: Introduction

-Empirically, we investigate both the statistical and economic significance of our modeling approach within the context of a typical investment decision problem whereby a representative investor faces the choice of investing in a large set of different industry portfolios.
-Although the model is general and can be applied to any type of asset returns, as far as data are stationary, our focus on industry-sorted portfolios is motivated by keen interests from researchers (see, e.g., \citealp{fama1997industry}) and practitioners (for example, the increasing popularity of industry ETFs).
-While there is a vast literature examining the out-of-sample performance of the aggregate or individual stock excess returns, the question of whether industry portfolios can be predicted has received relatively little attention so far.
-Early exceptions are \citet{ferson1991variation}, \citet{ferson1995arbitrage} and \citet{ferson1999conditioning}.
-Yet, the implications of industry returns predictability are far from trivial.
-If all industries are unpredictable, then the market return should also be unpredictable; the evidence of aggregate market return predictability, thus, implies that at least some market component returns are predictable.
-In addition, understanding the dynamics of risk premiums across different industries could have important implications for dynamic asset pricing models, since they ultimately affect the efficient allocation of capital across sectors and over time.
+Although the model is general and can be applied to any type of financial returns, as far as data are stationary, our focus on different industry portfolios is motivated by a keen interest from researchers (see, e.g., \citealp{fama1997industry,hou2006industry}) and practitioners alike.
+Indeed, the implications of industry returns predictability are arguably far from trivial.
+If all industries are unpredictable, then the market return, which is a weighted average of the industry portfolios, should also be unpredictable.
+As a result, the abundant evidence of aggregate market return predictability (see, e.g., \citealp{rapach2013forecasting}), implies that at least some industry portfolio return is predictable.